AFL Sydney: Men

+Women

 Best and fairest awards

 The Phelan Medal is an annual award given in the Sydney AFL.
 It is awarded to best and fairest player of the premier division competition each year.
 It is seen to be the AFL Sydney equivalent to the Brownlow Medal.
 The Mostyn Medal is awarded to the best and fairest player in the premier division of the women's league.